 As AI becomes more popular, it becomes more accessible to business and is no longer solely the realm of large corporations.

-Securing your digital marketing job in 2019
+Securing your digital marketing job in the new year

 Content and digital marketing has grown beyond social media account management and blogging.
 Marketers will need to employ the latest technologies to capture attention and reach out to them in ways that are meaningful.
 Succeeding in this field and securing a marketing job will require developing some if not all of the digital marketing skills mentioned here.